 Other researchers, like Hunter Adams of the Argonne National Laboratory in Illinois and Rutgers Professor Ivan Van Sertima, have also defended the notion of the Dogon possessing advanced astronomical knowledge.
 Van Sertima pointed out in an article, Lost Sciences of Africa, that Mali was a much different place in centuries past, boasting (among other achievements) the University of Timbuktu.

-News Update: In 2012, islamic jihadists attacked Mali, capturing the northern part of the country, where they destroyed parts of Timbuktu.
-Eventually, France deployed troops to back the Mali government. (which itself was the object of a military coup before the invasion.)
-The jihadists were evicted, but not before they ransacked the Dogon archives, stealing thousands of ancient manuscripts.
+Note: In 2012, islamic jihadists forcibly took control of northern Mali, including Timbuktu.
+A few months later, France deployed troops to back the Mali government, which itself had been the object of a military by junior officers trained in the United States.)
+The jihadists were evicted, but not before they ransacked the Dogon archives, stealing or destroying thousands of ancient manuscripts.

 Osirus is represented in Egyptian lore by the constellation Orion.
 His sister Isis (to his right) is associated with Sirius.
 Notice her headdress with the two cattle horns.
 (More about this on Page 3.)
 The Egyptian word for Isis translates as "throne".

 Needless to say, the Dogon controversy is fraught with intrigue on many levels.
 At the time of the 1789 French revolution, for example, many of Marcel Griaule's countrymen already had their eye on Sirius.
 It seems the Egyptian goddess Isis, who presides over this star, is at the heart of freemasonry.
 And it was freemasonry that burst onto the Parisian scene shortly before the French monarchy fell.
 Eventually, Benjamin Franklin used his own freemason connections in France to garner financial and military support for the American Revolution in 1776.